 - 8.67 Ipswich has relatively tight administrative boundaries and clearly there are cross boundary issues that are relevant to the development and future of the Borough, the urban area of Ipswich and surrounding areas. - 8.68 This has long been recognised within the former Suffolk Structure Plan via the identification of the 'Ipswich Policy Area'.
 The Ipswich Policy Area consists of parts of the areas of Suffolk County Council, Babergh District Council, Mid Suffolk District Council and Suffolk Coastal District Council and the whole of Ipswich Borough's area, and the Ipswich Policy Area Board consists of councillors and is a key vehicle for cross boundary planning.
-The boundary of the Ipswich Policy Area is mapped at Appendix 3 for information.
-The boundary is currently being reviewed and it is possible that a wider Ipswich Policy Area will be more appropriate.
-Any new boundary would need to be given statutory weight through the production of future Local Plans. - 8.69 In planning strategically for housing, employment and infrastructure provision, the Council will need to continue to work closely with neighbouring local authorities to ensure a coordinated approach in line with the Duty to co-operate.
+The boundary of the Ipswich Policy Area is mapped at Appendix 3 for information. - 8.69 In planning strategically for housing, employment and infrastructure provision, the Council will need to continue to work closely with neighbouring local authorities to ensure a coordinated approach in line with the Duty to co-operate.